Tectone/robertson_j_got/README.md

 # Game of Thrones homework for Multimedia-Authoring

--Added new video
+- Added new video

--Created 3 new sigils and added
+- Created 3 new sigils and added

--Created 3 new banners and added
+- Created 3 new banners and added